-Fox: Peers blocking people's will on Brexit
+PM plans 'robust' response to Brexit vote

 He said there was a "big debate" to be had about whether an "unelected House" could "thwart the view of the British electorate".

-The result will embolden those pushing for a greater role for Parliament in the process.

-The bill will return to the Commons before anything is finalised - and with some Tory peers again proving their readiness to defy their party vote with the opposition, the question is how many Conservative MPs are prepared to do the same.

-And he categorically ruled out the UK being in a some of form of customs union with the EU after Brexit, amid speculation the government could be lining up a "customs partnership" or an EU association deal.
+And he categorically ruled out the UK being in some form of customs union with the EU after Brexit, amid speculation the government could be lining up a "customs partnership" or an EU association deal.

 "No, I don't think we can stay in the customs union for a number of reasons, the main reason being that we would be in a worse position than we are today," he told BBC Radio 4's Today programme.